Free Range Science

 Popping up in places you least expect to find science – country shows, farmers markets, pubs, and at established cultural, community, film or music festivals, Free Range Science put locals in touch with the science and technology around everyone.
 The events brought practicing scientists out of the lab and into communities, enabling regional Victorians to see science in a different and fun way.
 The format of these events varied greatly, including panel discussions on topical issues, cooking demonstrations, performances and drop in interactive displays.
 All the activities encouraged audience participation, and an opportunity for local communities to talk to and question real scientists.

-You can view photographs and highlights from the previous events below.
 The Free Range Science program hopes to return to regional parts of Australia, and to continue bringing science to people and people to science.

 Watch this space!